 Now I'll open Photoshop CS5 and this is when the fun begins.
 We'll be using the patch tool to make our selections.

 Using the Patch Tool you can now draw a circle around the selected item to be removed.
 Then simply go to your task bar and under Edit pick out Fill.
 The next box will open.
 Under the contents box select Content Aware and under Blending the settings should be Mode, Normal and Opacity 100%.
 Then just hit OK and let Content Aware do its magic.

 In the following recap image you can see the before and after images.
 How about that.
 You just transformed your image into a work of art minus some unwanted items.

 Just a quick note in review, Make your selections small.
 This will allow the content aware to analyze smaller areas.
 I hope you enjoy working with both HDR Express and Photoshop to create your masterpieces.

-HDR Expose 2 is the pro’s choice for creating stunning and color-accurate HDR images.
+HDR Expose 3 is the pro's choice for creating stunning, natural HDR images.